acalejos/flint/README.md

 `Flint` takes advantage of the distinction `Ecto` makes between an `embedded_schema`'s embedded and dumped representations.

-For example, by default in `Flint`, `Ecto.Enum`s that are `Keyword` (rather than just lists of atoms) will have their keys be the embedded representation, and will have the values be the dumped representation.
+For example, by default in `Flint`, `Ecto.Enum`s that are `Keyword` (rather than just lists of atoms) will have their keys be the embedded representation and will have the values be the dumped representation.

 ```elixir
 defmodule Book do